hipe/tmx/lib/skylab/information-tactics/doc/issues/003-approaching-a-pattern-language-for-semantic-structures.md

 ## introducing `categories` and `exponents` as we see them

-this small calculus we are building (ontology more like it) has at its foundation the concepts of a `category` :[#007] and its `exponents`. now, defining words in any robust manner using solely other words is always a chore. fortunately for us, our conception of `category` and `exponent` in their relationship to each other is (for the sake of the discussion at this point) perhaps perfectly isomorphic with the idea from linguistics of a "grammatical category"[5] and its "exponents"[6].
+this small calculus (ontology more like it) we are buildingas at its foundation the concepts of a `category` :[#007] and its `exponents`. defining words in any robust manner using solely other words is always a chore. fortunately for us, our conception of `category` and `exponent` in their relationship to each other is (for the sake of the discussion at this point) perhaps perfectly isomorphic with the idea from linguistics of a "grammatical category"[5] and its "exponents"[6].